 If a student is admitted without financial aid, may they apply for financial aid in future?

 The financial aid programme on offer is aimed at students newly admitted to CIS based on the admissions process outlined here.

 Students currently enrolled without financial aid whose families encounter financial difficulties are asked to speak to the school’s Director of Finance and Business Administration.
-A separate and limited program of assistance is available on a case-by-case basis.
+A separate and limited programme of assistance is available on a case-by-case basis.
 Families may be asked to submit financial information similar to that required by the financial aid program.

-If a student is unable to graduate or otherwise complete their schooling at CIS, will the family need to repay the Financial Aid?
+If a student is unable to graduate or otherwise complete their schooling at CIS, will the family need to repay the Financial aid?